dschmenk/LORES/README.md

 Libraries are located in the LIB directory.
 Header files are in the INC directory.

-Two samples used to develop the library API are TILEDEMO.C and SPRTDEMO.C.
-TILEDEMO.EXE can be built using software or hardware scrolling:

-    cl /Ox /I..\inc /DSW_SCROLL tiledemo.c ..\lib\lores.lib

-for the software implementation.

-    cl /Ox /I..\inc tiledemo.c ..\lib\lores.lib

-for the hardware implementation.
-This is a testbed program, so it isn't very pretty.
-There are some #define options to change how each of the software and hardware versions will run.

-A playable demo, [Maze Runner](SRC/MAZERUNR/README.md), is available in the SRC\\MAZERUNR directory.
-It is also builds four versions of the EXE for each option combination using the BUILD.BAT in the Maze Runner directory.

 When building your own code, set the define for use with the correct library:

 For border color profiling: